ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/how-to-update-docs/documentation/README.md

 ## Format

 All documentation files are in markdown format and have a `.md` extension.
-All files with except of `SUMMARY.md` should be located in a `docs` folder.
+All files with except of `SUMMARY.md` and `README.md`should be located in a `docs` folder.

 ## Branch